Hurricane Ian expected to intensify rapidly and hit Florida as major storm this week

 "Please treat this storm seriously.
 It's the real deal.
 This is not a drill," Hillsborough County Emergency Management Director Timothy Dudley said at a Monday news conference on storm preparations in Tampa, where some mandatory evacuations were ordered.

-Bob Gualtieri, sheriff of Pinellas County, Florida, which includes St. Petersburg, said in a briefing that while no one will be forced to leave, mandatory evacuation orders are expected to begin Tuesday.
+In Pinellas County, which includes St. Petersburg, officials issued evacuation orders that will start taking effect Monday evening.
+Sheriff Bob Gualtieri said in a briefing earlier no one will be forced to leave.

 "What it means is, we're not going to come help you.
 If you don't do it, you're on your own," Gualtieri said.